tiagocbarbosa/parabank-web-selenium/README.md

 # parabank-web-selenium
-This project is a test automation of the [ParaBank](https://parabank.parasoft.com/parabank/index.htm), a demo site that simulates a realistic online banking website.
+This project is a test automation of the [ParaBank](https://parabank.parasoft.com/parabank/index.htm), a demo site that simulates a realistic online banking website, and it uses Selenium Webdriver and Java technologies.

-The web automated tests uses Selenium Webdriver and Java technologies.
+Important: the automation is not covering all the website functionalities.

 ## Prerequisites
 - JDK 11.8.18;